Psychology Assignment Help

 College and University Accommodations

-Important Note for College Students: If you were diagnosed with a learning disability or ADHD in childhood but your documentation is more than 5 years old, most university Disability Services Offices and national testing agencies will require a updated psychoeducational assessment before approving accommodations.
+Important Note for College Students: If your documentation is more than 5 years old, most university Disability Services Offices and national testing agencies will require an updated psychoeducational assessment before approving accommodations.
 Plan ahead — private evaluations take weeks to schedule and complete.
 Don’t wait until the semester before major exams to begin this process.

 Signs a Psychoeducational Assessment May Be Needed